 - Not continuing your education – Even teachers need to be students.
 Letting your students know you are keeping up on new techniques will give them confidence they are receiving top-notch training and education.

 Martial Arts can be dangerous, even for the most advanced and experienced participants.
-When someone is just learning the ins-and-outs of the intricate movements martial arts requires, it is incredibly easy for accidents to happen and for participants to get hurt.
-Anyone looking to open a martial arts studio or dojo needs to be protected with martial arts insurance.
+When someone is just learning the ins-and-outs of the intricate movements martial arts requires, it is incredibly easy for accidents and injuries to happen and for participants to get hurt.
+Anyone looking to open a martial arts studio or dojo needs to be safeguarded with martial arts insurance.

-- Martial arts insurance from Marine Agency will cover the studio owner in the event of accidental injuries.
+- Martial arts insurance is one of the many types of business insurance Marine Agency can cover.
 It the owner with a way to cover the costs that are associated with medical care that is necessary if an accident happens in the studio.
 Some treatments that are covered include x-rays, examinations, surgeries, dental work, and emergency care.

 - Martial arts insurance also provides liability coverage that protects the business owner in the event of a lawsuit that arises as a result of property damage, injury, or death.
 A policy will generally cover the settlement costs as well as legal expenses, which will prevent financial devastation for the business owner.